toggledbits/Switchboard-Vera/README.md

 # Switchboard -- Re-imagined Virtual Switches for Vera Home Automation

 This plugin is my take on a modernized Virtual Switch plugin for Vera.
-The long-lived "Virtual Switch" plugin has some subtle issues that make it difficult to use with some third party applications (including Google Home and Amazon Echo devices).
+The long-lived *Virtual Switch* plugin has some subtle issues that make it difficult to use with some third party applications (including Google Home and Amazon Echo devices).
 Hopefully, this version of virtual switches will address those shortcomings.